MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/managed-identity.md

 ## Which SDK to use - Azure SDK or MSAL?

-MSAL libraries provide lower level APIs that are closer to the OAuth2 / OIDC protocols.
+MSAL libraries provide lower level APIs that are closer to the OAuth2 and OIDC protocols.

 Both MSAL.NET and [Azure SDK](/dotnet/api/overview/azure/identity-readme?view=azure-dotnet&preserve-view=true) allow to acquire tokens via Managed Identity.
 Internally, Azure SDK uses MSAL.NET, and it provides a higher-level API via its `DefaultAzureCredential` and `ManagedIdentityCredential` abstractions.